Menu

 In the 2000s, online shopping became ever more frictionless and the conditions in the fitting room became less desirable.
 Customers realized that it might just be better to order a few sizes on a retailer’s website and sort it out at home.
 In the face of this scenario, many retailers offer free shipping, free returns, and frequent discount codes, all of which promote more buying.

 Free returns sounded great when the mission was to get customers comfortable shopping online.
-Now, more than two decades later, this practice has become a headache for retailers.
+Now, this practice has become a headache for retailers.
 The challenge of returns in the e-commerce market poses a dilemma for fashion companies engaged in the world of online commerce.
 Not only do they pose operational and environmental concerns, but according to a survey conducted by the financial company Klarna, 70% of consumers said they would never buy from a retailer that charged for returns.

 Yet, retailers are pulling back free returns anyway.
 Will these numbers apply to reality?
 Experts like IBM suspect that the number of brands making such changes in their policies will increase and 57% of consumers will be willing to pay for it to help reduce negative environmental impact.